Dunywa/Active-Directory/README.md

 ## 🧭 Objective / Scenario
 This project simulates a multi-site corporate network where two branch offices are connected using Windows Server Routing & Remote Access Service (RRAS) to establish a secure site-to-site VPN.
 Each site hosts a Windows Server 2022 Domain Controller providing AD, DNS, and DHCP with failover

-The objective is to showcase real MSP-style infrastructure skills using Windows Server only (no PFsense or 3rd-party firewall), including:
+The objective is to showcase real MSP-style infrastructure skills using Windows Server only, including:

 - RRAS routing & IPSec VPN